Borna Ćorić: 2022: Return from surgery, Lowest ranked Masters 1000 champion & back to top 30

 Ćorić was one of the first players to show up in Australia toward the end of December to prepare for the 2022 season.
 However, he withdrew from the Australian Open due to his shoulder not being ready to compete.

 He returned to action in March, playing at the Indian Wells Masters with a protected ranking.
 He lost in the first round to Alejandro Davidovich Fokina in three sets.
 At the Miami Open, he got his first win of the season by beating Fernando Verdasco in the first round.
 In the second round, he pushed second seed and 2018 finalist, Alexander Zverev, to three sets, but he ended up losing the match.

 Starting his clay-court season at the Monte-Carlo Masters, Ćorić was defeated in the first round by ninth seed, Jannik Sinner, in three sets.
-The week of April 25th saw him playing at the Garden Open, a tournament that was part of the ATP Challenger Tour in Rome.
+The week of April 25 saw him playing at the Garden Open, a tournament that was part of the ATP Challenger Tour in Rome.
 He was beaten in the first round by third seed Italian, Flavio Cobolli, in three sets.
 At the Madrid Open, he lost in the first round to qualifier, Dušan Lajović, in three sets.
-In Rome, he fought hard but lost in the first round to qualifier Laslo Đere.
-Ranked No. 278 in the official rankings, at the French Open, Ćorić used again protected ranking to beat Spaniard Carlos Taberner in the first round.
+In Rome, he fought hard but lost in the first round to qualifier Laslo Djere.
+Ranked No. 278 in the official rankings, at the French Open, Ćorić used again protected ranking to beat Spanish Carlos Taberner in the first round.
 Not only was this his first clay-court win of the season, but it was also his first win at Roland Garros since 2019.
 He lost in the second round to 18th seed, Grigor Dimitrov, in three sets.

 After Roland Garros, Ćorić competed at the Internazionali di Tennis Città di Forlì, an ATP Challenger tournament.
 Playing as a wildcard, he lost in the first round to Gastão Elias.
 At the Internazionali di Tennis Città di Perugia, he reached the quarterfinals, where he was defeated by third seed, defending champion, and eventual finalist, Tomás Martín Etcheverry.
 Also in June, playing as a wildcard at the Emilia-Romagna Open, Ćorić won the title, beating Elias Ymer in the final, his third ATP Challenger title.

 Ćorić withdrew from Wimbledon due to a shoulder injury.
 The week of July 11 saw Ćorić compete at the Iași Open, an ATP challenger tournament in Romania.
 He lost in the first round to Romanian wildcard Nicholas David Ionel.
 At the Hamburg Open, he won his first ATP tour match since May by beating Laslo Đere in the first round.
 In the second round, he defeated Tallon Griekspoor to reach his first ATP quarterfinal since March 2021.
 Unfortunately, he had to retire during his quarterfinal match against Alex Molčan.